aarhusstadsarkiv/workflows/README.md

 ## Workflows
-This repository contains the future replacements for the current SAM workflow BAT files.
+This repository contains the replacement for the current SAM workflow BAT files.
 The presentation layer is Gooey in advanced mode with each workflow visible as an option in the sidebar.
+Currently only accessfiles is validated.

 ## Development
 Call from root like so when testing the cli without Gooey: